Caroline Rochford set up Heir Line Ltd. in 2009 along with her husband, Michael, and works as a genealogist, writer and

 Future titles: in production!
 Keep checking back for updates!

-When she’s not writing, Caroline loves good food, ceilidhs, going to the theatre, and taking her dog for walks in the countryside.
-She and Michael are currently busy renovating their first house, which has a large garden that the pair of them are looking forward to cultivating.
-In a year or two they hope it will be in full bloom, brimming with trees of a different kind, and home to lots of wildlife!
+When she’s not writing, Caroline loves good food, going to the theatre, and taking her dog for walks in the countryside.
+She and Michael recently finished renovating their first house, which has a large garden that the pair of them are looking forward to cultivating.

 Using all available primary sources, Michael and Caroline will complete your research project to the highest possible standard.
 Their sources include (but are by no means limited to):